-Bachelor study programme Automation, Information Engineering and Management in Chemistry and Food Industry is focused on education in the field of implementation and exploitation of automation in chemical, biochemical and food industries, in the field of information technologies applied to chemical, biochemical and food industries, in the field of process control and management.
+Bachelor study programme Process Control is focused on education in the field of implementation and exploitation of automation in chemical, biochemical and food industries, in the field of information technologies applied to chemical, biochemical and food industries, in the field of process control.
 The bachelor understands processes of production of chemicals, understands materials and their properties.
 He/she couples technological and natural knowledge and hence guarantees ability to be successful in industrial practice.

 Graduates can continue at master level in the same or similar study programmes.
 Universality of this study programme makes it possible for the graduate to be employed in all countries of the European Union in chemical, biochemical, and food industries at positions requiring completed education of the first degree.
 The graduate can focus on methods of process modeling, process control, optimization, instrumentation, industrial control systems, and design of process automation systems.
-He has above average knowledge in information technologies of computer operating systems, programming languages, database systems, and web technologies.
-He is versatile due to the knowledge in economics and management, economics theory, control theory, business economy and management, logistics, financial management, personal mangement and quality management.
-Therefore, he can find employment in lower management positions.
+He/she has above average knowledge in information technologies of computer operating systems, programming languages, database systems, and web technologies.
+He/she is versatile due to the knowledge in economics and management, economics theory, control theory, business economy and management, logistics, financial management, personal management and quality management.
+Therefore, he/she can find employment in lower management positions.

-Biochemistry and Biophysical Chemisty for Pharmaceutical Applications
+Biochemistry and Biophysical Chemistry for Pharmaceutical Applications